Jennifer Lopez: Entertainment industry

 Regarded as one of the most influential performers of her time, Lopez is often cited by journalists and academics as the most influential entertainer of Latin descent, credited with breaking racial barriers in the entertainment industry.
 She was described as "the first Latina superstar" by writer Ned Zeman, and the "embodiment of the American Dream" by Robert C. Cottrell in Icons of American Popular Culture (2009).
 Maer Roshan, editor-in-chief of The Hollywood Reporter, said "Lopez has broken barriers and redefined what’s possible for women and Latinos in entertainment."
 Often dubbed the "Queen of Dance" by media outlets, she is considered a triple threat performer, and was one of few actors to successfully cross over into music.
-Rachel Sklar of The Huffington Post called Lopez a trailblazer, writing: "Beyoncé, Miley, Gaga, any actress who's ever released an album — they are all standing on the shoulders of J.Lo.
+Rachel Sklar of HuffPost called Lopez a trailblazer, writing: "Beyoncé, Miley, Gaga, any actress who's ever released an album — they are all standing on the shoulders of J.Lo.
 She was a true triple threat — actress, singer, dancer ... and packaged it sometimes outrageously but always sexily."
 Lopez is considered a pop icon, with VH1 ranking her at number 15 on their list of 200 Greatest Pop Culture Icons, number 16 on 100 Greatest Women In Music, and number 21 on 50 Greatest Women of the Video Era.

 The highest-paid Latina actress in history, Lopez's film career has been credited with paving the way for greater representation of Latino Americans in Hollywood, a historically white space.
 Biographer Kathleen Tracy opined that "Lopez blazed a trail no openly Latin actress had gone before", noting that previous Latina stars cosmetically downplayed their ethnicity and changed their names.
 Lopez, who achieved "ethnic 'blind' casting" with Out of Sight (1998), is noted by biographer James Robert Parish to have "helped minimize racial boundaries in show business" by deliberately avoiding stereotypical roles.